webaccess/crmplatform/README.md

 ## Goal

-The primary aim of this project is to have a simple and extendable base for the CRMish projects.
+The primary aim of this project is to have a simple and extendable base for the contact management CRM projects.

+## Prerequisites

+Strapi version 3.0.0-beta.x

 ## Installation

 1. Create new strapi project using the below command

-   `yarn create strapi-app <your-project-name>`
+   `strapi new <your-project-name>`

 2. Install the plugin